dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 In many cases, XAML markup extensions are instantly recognizable in XAML files because they appear as attribute values delimited by curly braces, { and }, but sometimes markup extensions also appear in markup as conventional elements.

 > [!IMPORTANT]
-> No quotation marks must appear within the curly braces of a markup extension.
+> Markup extensions can have properties, but they are not set like XML attributes.
+In a markup extension, property settings are separated by commas, and no quotation marks appear within the curly braces.

 ## Shared resources